Parker Audsley: Technology Support Specialist, Royalton

 Parker started working at the WRVS Bethel Campus in 2020.
-He supports students and staff with technology for the whole building (PreK-8).
-He is licensed in Mathematics Education for grades 7-12, has his Master's in Mathematics Education, and has his Google Teacher Level 1 Certification.
+He now supports students and staff with technology for the Royalton Campus.
+He is licensed in Mathematics Education for grades 7-12, has his Master's in Mathematics Education, has a certificate in IT Support from Google, and has his Google Teacher Level 1 Certification.
 Despite his background being in Math Education, Parker enjoys working in IT to problem solve and help students and staff with a wide variety of technological issues.
 Parker believes in being a lifelong learner so he often spends his free time furthering his knowledge of education, technology, and any other (seemingly random) topic that piques his interest.
-Parker is often described by others as helpful, kind, and generous.
+Parker is often described by others as helpful, generous, and friendly.
 You can reach Parker at firstname.lastname@example.org.

 Julie started working at the South Royalton School in 2014 in the Child Nutrition Department/Cafeteria.
 She has a degree from Keene State College and worked as a Conservation Picture Framer and Designer.
 A life long Upper Valley resident, married with 2 children.
 Julie enjoys gardening, cooking, hiking and traveling.
 She is a volunteer with the Wildcat Music Boosters and a costume designer for the WRVHS theater.
 Julie can be reached at Jmabey@wrvsu.org